 But there you have it.
 Four medical terms that as easily roll of the tongue as they are to type onto this screen.
 It took me a full year and plenty of tests at the hospital however to figure out that A yes I was indeed ill, B it was nothing conventional medicine could cure and C I’d have to do my own research, trial and error included.
 So I did.

 Lots of reading, experimenting, working myself through scientific papers and seeking advice from people who were going through the exact same thing.
 And it all came down to diet.
-Which today means I eat differently from the other members of my family: no sugar, alcohol, bread, pasta, rice or dairy.
-Fruits in moderation and I have to be careful which fruits exactly.
-It also means enormous amounts of vegetables, good meats, fatty fish and coconut oil.
+Which today means I eat differently from the other members of my family: no sugars of any kind, alcohol, bread, pasta, rice or dairy.
+Fruits in very limited amounts, if any, and even then only berries.
+It also means good amounts of green vegetables, good quality meats, fatty fish and healthy oils.
 And sleep is of the utmost importance.

 Sounds boring doesn’t it?
 It indeed feels boring sometimes to me too.
 So when over the past Christmas holidays I was confronted with a full two weeks at home with SOH and the kids and a diary filled with socializing both at home and elsewhere I let the diet slip a little too much.
 And fell ill again.